luke2533/Project-2-HydraPC/README.md

 - Custom PC page breakpoints complete
 - Updated README testing

+### 6.36 Tested / Validated all files and updated README

+Additions:

+- Updated README testing
+- Tested all HTML files using W3C Markup validator
+- Tested all CSS files using W3C CSS validator
+- Tested all JS files using JSHint validator

 ## 7.0 Deployment

 ### 7.1 How to run this project locally/logically